lpjr03/JAVA_ASD_EXAM/README.md

 ## Deployment with Docker

-The project has been deployed using Docker, with a custom Dockerfile and a docker-compose.yml file.

 Steps to deploy the application:
 - Navigate to the project directory:
 - Build the docker image with the following command: